 Entrance fee for Boudhanath Stupa

-Features of the Boudhanath Stupa are
+4 Amazing Features of the Boudhanath Stupa

-Eyes of Buddha
+1. Eyes of Buddha

 Boudhanath is topped with a square tower bearing the omnipresent Buddha eyes on all four sides.
 Above this is the third eye, symbolizing the wisdom of the Buddha.

-Prayer flags
+2. Prayer flags

 The prayer flags tied to the stupa carry mantras and prayers into the Universe, fluttering in the wind.
 Traditionally, prayer flags come in sets of five, one in each of five colors.
 The five colors represent the elements and the Five Pure Lights.

-Circumambulating the Stupa clockwise
+3. Circumambulating the Stupa clockwise

-Lotus Petal Pattern
+4. Lotus Petal Pattern

-Lotus petal pattern in Boudhanath Stupa
+Lotus Petal Pattern In Boudhanath Stupa

 Saffron water is used for the decorative lotus petal pattern.

-Buy souvenirs and handicrafts.
+Buy souvenirs and handicrafts

 There are many shops around the stupa where you can buy gifts, from singing bowls to prayer wheels and prayer flags.

 There are many Buddhist Stupas in Kathmandu valley.
-Ashok stupa and Swayambhunath Stupa are the most visited stupas in Nepal.
+Ashok Stupa and Swayambhunath Stupa are the most visited stupas in Nepal.

 Visit our travel guide to Swayambhunath Stupa